Batteries and accumulators

 General information

 Battery electrodes are frequently made out of metal or metal compounds as lead, cadmium, nickel or quicksilver, which are dangerous for the environment and highly toxic for the human body.
 Acids from vehicle batteries and brines from emergency batteries are highly caustic.
-Lithium batteries can overheat or even explode.
+Lithium batteries can overheat or can catch fire.
 Consider the security information.

 Prevention / reduction

 If possible use appliances without batteries as for instance appliances with solar cells.
+These often contain batteries or rechargeable batteries as well.
 Use rechargeable batteries (Ni-Mh; Lithiumaccumulators).

 Consider the information on www.shop-green.lu.